haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 	- To open the expression window press
 	- After the selection, save the selected features as a new shapefile (Right click layer with selection > *Export* > *Save selected features as…*).

 	*Tip: If you are confused with the formula, try reading it aloud: “Select the features where X is greater than 0 AND Y is greater or equal than 0, AND…”*

 5. You should end up with a new layer without any -1 values in the four wanted fields.

 ---

 ### Calculating the proportions

+6. **In the newly created layer, use the field calculator to calculate new fields for the proportions (percentages)**
+	- Calculate the proportions of the wanted fields (Basic education, low-income inhabitants etc.)